ahubers/learn-haskell/README.md

 Submit your solutions to your own folder in `./exercises/name/week_x` for week x.
 Feel free to put any notes concerning that week's chapter in that folder's README.md.

-The class (Alex and Tanner) will have a call on Thusday each week to discuss the chapter and compare solutions to exercises.
+The class (Alex and Tanner) will have a call at 1800 on Wednesday each week to discuss the chapter and compare solutions to exercises.

 ## Week 1 : week of Jan 25, 2016

 ### Book chapters

-We will be reading chapters [One](http://learnyouahaskell.com/introduction#about-this-tutorial), [Two] (http://learnyouahaskell.com/starting-out#ready-set-go) and [three] (http://learnyouahaskell.com/types-and-typeclasses#believe-the-type) of Learn you a Haskell.
+We will be reading chapters [One](http://learnyouahaskell.com/introduction#about-this-tutorial), [Two](http://learnyouahaskell.com/starting-out#ready-set-go) and [three](http://learnyouahaskell.com/types-and-typeclasses#believe-the-type) of Learn you a Haskell.

 ### Exercises